marcpriestley/DBrief/replit.md

 ## User Preferences
 - Score circles must always remain at the top of the main dashboard
 - Scores should persist until the next day, then reset to blank for new inputs
-- Integration with Oura Ring API for automated health data (Sleep Quality, Readiness, Steps, Sleep Hours)
+- Integration with Oura Ring API for automated health data (Sleep Quality, Readiness, Steps)
-- Scores must be logged in calendar and displayed when dates are clicked alongside journal entries
+- Trend graphs should pop up when tapping metric circles
+- Journal entries and scores should display in a dialog when holding calendar dates
 - Duolingo-style streak tracking for user engagement

 ## Project Architecture